limaries30/AutoParking/fisheye_camera_undistortion/README.md

 3. Run 'image_correction.py' to correct a single image captured by the camera.

-4. Run 'video_correction.py' to correct the camera in real time.
+(option 4.
+Run 'video_correction.py' to correct the camera in real time.)